 - Bring the chin up to the chest and bend the knees.
 The patient's heels should remain on the bed.

 - Have the patient push with the heels while you pull up.

 Moving a patient in bed

-Smith SF, Duell DJ, Martin BC.
-Body mechanics and positioning.
-In: Smith SF, Duell DJ, Martin BC, eds.
-Clinical Nursing Skills.
-8th ed.
-Philadelphia, PA: Prentice Hall; 2011:chap 12.
+Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M. Body mechanics and positioning.
+In: Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M, eds.
+Clinical Nursing Skills: Basic to Advanced Skills.
+9th ed.
+New York, NY: Pearson; 2017:chap 12.

 Updated by: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.